 Several different types of inventory can be found in your warehouse

-- Inventory in group A accounts for about 20 percent of the items in the warehouse and 80 percent of the dollar usage
+- Group A inventory accounts for about 20% of warehouse items and 80% of dollar usage

-- Inventory in group B accounts for about 30 percent of the items and 15 percent of the dollar usage
+- Group B inventory accounts for about 30% of the items and 15% of dollar usage

-- Inventory in group C accounts for about 50 percent of the items and 5 percent of the dollar usage
+- Group C inventory accounts for about 50% of the items and 5% of dollar usage

-Some companies will not use dollar usage but will use other criteria such as transaction usage, unit cost, lead time, and carrying costs.
+Instead of dollar usage, some companies rely on other criteria, such as transaction usage, unit cost, lead time, and carrying costs.